 Language and Culture Gaps

 The differences in language and culture can also play a role in product quality.
 These differences can make it more difficult to train employees in good manufacturing practices and quality control.
-Employees are eager to please and they may not want to admit that they do not understand instructions.
+Employees are eager to please and they may not want to admit that they do not understand the instructions.
 This same tendency also makes it difficult to get answers if there is bad news.
 In some cultures, it is not proper to say ‘no’ to your boss.
 Because of this, you may not know about a production problem until it results in late deliveries.

 Employment Creep

-Another problem that you can encounter in these manufacturing environments is a slow uptick in the number of employees that you have.
+Another problem that you can encounter in overseas manufacturing environments is a slow uptick in the number of employees that you have.
 There is a natural tendency for employees to try to get family members hired at all levels of the business.
 This can result in more workers than you actually need to do the work, or hiring workers that do not have the required skills.
-This can very quickly offset your potential labor savings.
+This can quickly offset your potential labor savings.

 Law and Policy Gaps

 Navigating workplace safety regulations domestically can already present challenges.
-Navigating these laws and policies in other countries is even more difficult.
+Navigating these laws and policies in other countries is even more difficult to navigate.
 Inspections, safety procedures, time off and many other rules and regulations may be governed by national or local organizations, and understanding how these groups work is essential to running a safe and successful workplace.
 In some areas, these rules may be an unwritten part of local culture, and finding the specifics can be a challenge.

 Current Events

-A number of events can create delays in production and shipping, both for raw materials and for finished good.
+A number of events can create delays in production and shipping, both for raw materials and for finished goods.
 Strikes, political unrest, weather events, and, as we’ve recently seen, widespread illness can all bring the production or shipping processes to a halt.
 While many of these events are beyond your control, familiarity with the local language, culture, news, laws and government can help you anticipate these events and plan accordingly.

 Whether you are going to manufacture domestically or offshore, the solution to all of these problems is to refine the manufacturing process with a high degree of automation.
-Regardless of what country that you are in, your competitors in that country will have the same fixed labor costs that you do.
+Regardless of what country you are in, your competitors in that country will have the same fixed labor costs that you do.
 The automation system will always allow you to get virtually instantaneous information on your process and will greatly simplify your quality control procedures and record keeping.
 This type of system will also allow you to limit access to your intellectual property and make it easier to put procedures in place to keep it secure.
 With automation, you can cut manufacturing costs domestically so you don’t have to go offshore and if you must go offshore, automation can help to address many of the problems that you could encounter.